-Like Firefox, the Brave browser is also free, open-source, and user-friendly.
+Firefox and Brave both are free, open-source, and modern browsers.
 In January 2016, Brave Software Inc founded by Brian Bondy and Brenden Eich launched a browser called Brave to compete with Chrome, Mozilla, and Opera.

 Brave is a browser that is relatively new to the scene compared to other popular browsers.
 This post will compare the browsers ( Firefox Vs Brave ) in five aspects that matter most for any browser: security, usefulness or utility, portability, privacy, and other features with the Firefox browser.